endless-sky/endless-sky/docs/readme-cmake.md

 You can download the [MinGW Winlibs](https://winlibs.com/#download-release) build, which also includes various tools you'll need to build the game as well.
 It is possible to use other MinGW distributions too (like Msys2 for example).

-You'll need the MSVCRT runtime version, 64-bit, of MinGW.
+You'll need the 64-bit MSVCRT runtime version of MinGW.
 For the Winlibs distribution mentioned above, the latest version is currently gcc 13 ([direct download link](https://github.com/brechtsanders/winlibs_mingw/releases/download/13.1.0-16.0.5-11.0.0-msvcrt-r5/winlibs-x86_64-posix-seh-gcc-13.1.0-mingw-w64msvcrt-11.0.0-r5.zip)).
 Download and extract the zip file in a folder whose path doesn't contain a space (C:\ for example) and add the bin\ folder inside to your PATH (Press the Windows key and type "edit environment variables", then click on PATH and add it in the list).

 You will also need to install [CMake](https://cmake.org/download/) (if you don't already have it).